integration-app/mcp-server/README.md

 # Integration App MCP Server

-This is an implementation of the [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) it provide actions on active connections as tools.
+The Integration App MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server, it provides actions for connected integrations as tools.

 For implementing your application, see our example AI Chat Agent: